HubertTW/1st-DL-CVMarathon/README.md

 * degradition:with the network depth increasing,the accuracu gets saturated

 how to solve above problems?
-the ResNet is solution
+the ResNet can be a good option.

 h(x)=x+f(x)
 f(x):residual

-if the 18 layers is the optimal sol but we don't know. at first we train 34 layers and the 16 layers are redundant so we design that the input is same as ouput in the 16 layers called "identity mapping".
+Assume that the 18 layers is the optimal sol but we don't know.We train 34 layers and the 16(34-18) layers are redundant so we design that the input is same as ouput in the 16 layers called "identity mapping".

 ref:
 1. [反傳遞簡單理解](https://www.brilliantcode.net/1326/backpropagation-1-gradient-descent-chain-rule/)